cockroachlabs/developer-success/migrate-existing-data.md

 ## Overview

-As application developers, we often have existing applications and databases that we want to migrate into CockroachDB Serverless.
-This might be a way to try out CockroachDB Serverless or simply because we want to take advantage of the power of CockroachDB Serverless for an existing application.
+Application developers often have existing applications and databases that they want to migrate into CockroachDB Serverless.
+CockroachDB Serverless makes this easy by providing out-of-the-box migration options.
+This enables developers to quickly move an application to CockroachDB Serverless and take advantage of the power and convenience of a serverless database.

-This workshop is designed to demonstrate how an application developer can migrate an existing Postgresql database to CockroachDB is serveral easy steps.
+This workshop is designed to demonstrate how an application developer can migrate an existing Postgresql database to CockroachDB Serverless in several easy steps.

-Steps:
-* Spin up a new CockroachDB Serverless cluster
+1. Spin up a new CockroachDB Serverless cluster
-* Setup a databasqe user for migration
+2. Setup a databasqe user for migration
-* Create a `pgdump` of an existing Postgresql database
+3. Create a `pg_dump` backup of an existing Postgresql database
-* Upload the `pgdump` to the newly created cluster
+4. Upload the `pg_dump` backup to the newly created cluster
-* Run a database import from the `pgdump` into the new CockroachDB Serverless cluster
+5. Run a database import from the `pg_dump` backup into the new CockroachDB Serverless cluster

+To demonstrate this, we will be using a real production database used to power [ClimbingWeather.com](https://www.climbingweather.com).
+[ClimbingWeather.com](https://www.climbingweather.com) is a website designed to provide weather forecasts for climbing areas in the United States.

+## Quick Tour of the Database

+The database that we are using is a Postgresql database.
+To make it easier for demonstration purposes, it has been slimmed down to 9 key tables:

+* `area`: Climbing areas in the United States with a unique id, latitude/longitude, name and a handful of other fields.
+* `daily`: Daily weather forecasts.
+Each row references a specific `area`, date and a number of weather data points, such as high and low temperatures.
+* `hourly`: Hourly weather forecasts.
+Each row references a specific `area`, date/time and a number of weather data points.
+* `state`: US states.
+* `country`: Countries.
+Even though ClimbingWeather.com currently only has climbing areas in the United States, the table is used in the weather API.
+* `system_setting`: A table of key-value combinations for system settings.
+* `area_zip_code_distance`: A pre-calculated table of zip code distances for searching climbing areas by US zip code.
+* `clim81_station`: Weather observation stations
+* `clim81_station_monthly`: Monthly averages from weather observation stations.

+These tables are the bare minimum for running the ClimbingWeather.com API that powers the websites and mobile apps.

 ## Spin up a new CockroachDB Serverless cluster

+Before we get started, you'll need to create a CockroachDB Serverless cluster.

-To spin up a new CockroachDB Serverless cluster, go to https://cockroachlabs.cloud and login to an existing account or create one.
+To sign up for free (or login to an existing account), go to https://cockroachlabs.cloud.

-After you are logged in, click the "Create Cluster" button.
+After you are logged in, do the following:

+1. Click the "Create Cluster" button.
-Select the "Serverless" plan.
+2. Select the "Serverless" plan.

-Select a cloud provider and set a $0 spending limit.
+3. Select a cloud provider

-You will automatically be assigned a name for your cluster.
-You can change this name if you want to.
+4. Set a $0 spending limit (the default)
+5. Enter a name (or use the one automatically generated)

-Click "Create your free cluster".
+6. Click "Create your free cluster"

 The cluster should take no more than 10-15 seconds to create.

 Once your cluster is created, you will be presented with the "Connection Info".
 You can always access this information later by clicking the "Connect" button from your cluster page.

+In the "Connection Info" window make sure to do the following:

-Download the `cockroach` binary if you don't have it locally installed.
-This will install the latest version of the `cockroach` database client on your machine.
+1. Download and install the `cockroach` binary.
+You will be using the `cockroach` binary to connect to your cluster.

-Download the CA certificate that is needed to connect to your cluster.
+2. Download the CA certificate.
 Don't skip this step since you will not be able to connect to your cluster without the CA certificate.
 The `curl` command will automatically download and save it to your local machine.

-Copy the connection string which will include your password.
+3. Copy and the connection string.
+This includes your password.
 The password has been automatically generated for you.
-Make sure to write down your password or store it in a password manager, as it will not be displayed again.
-If you lose your password, you can always reset it for the user but you cannot view your current password.
+Make sure to write down it down or store it in a password manager, as it will not be displayed again.
+If you lose your password, you can always reset it but you will be able to view your it again.

+Nice work!
+You are ready to prepare the cluster for migration by creating a database and setting up a migration user.

 ## Setup a database and a user for migration

-Next, you will create a database user for the migration process.
+Next, you will create a database on the cluster and create a database user for the migration process.
 The user that was automatically created when you setup your cluster is an admin user.
 It is good practice to create a separate user for migration.

-Login to your cluster from the cluster by running the connection string that was provided in the "Connection Info" window.
+Login to your cluster by running the connection string that was provided in the "Connection Info" window.
+For this step, you will be using the inital admin user created for you.

-It will look something like this:
+The connection string will look similar to the following.
+The username, password and cluster name will be the ones you just created.
+For example, this connection string has the username `jon`, password `XXXXXXXXXXX` and cluster name `vague-beaver-1226`.

 ```bash
 cockroach sql --url 'postgresql://jon:XXXXXXXXXXX@free-tier4.aws-us-west-2.cockroachlabs.cloud:26257/defaultdb?sslmode=verify-full&sslrootcert='$HOME'/.postgresql/root.crt&options=--cluster%3Dvague-beaver-1226'
 ```

 After you are connected to the cluster, you should see a SQL prompt.
+At the SQL prompt, issue the `CREATE DATABASE` statement:

 ```sql
 CREATE DATABASE cw;
 ```

-Create a user for migration:
+Great!
+You have created a new database.

+Now let's create the migration user.

 ```sql
 -- create user